Term Dates 21/22

 At ASNA we are committed to providing excellence for all our pupils.
 Our aim is to support every child within the academy to achieve through a nurturing and inclusive ethos.
 We welcome all children into our community and aim to support them to reach their full potential.

-Our pastoral team, led by our Assistant Headteacher with lead for Pastoral Care, deliver a range of educational interventions throughout the Academy day.
+Our team of staff are trained to deliver a range of educational interventions throughout the Academy day.
 We also place a high profile on the social and emotional well being of our pupils.
 Parenting support is also offered through parenting programmes and workshops.
 1:1 parenting support sessions are also offered to support the global development of our pupils.

 HEALTH & WELL BEING

 We make the very best use of the facilities we have on site at the academy and in conjunction with our own Sports Coach Mr Norton we place physical health through sport and exercise high on our agenda.
 All children in KS2 have been fitness tested and we use this information to support the improvements in fitness levels.
-We offer a range of additional learning opportunities at lunchtime and after the academy day has finished for children to participate in competitive sporting events or developmental activities such as Gymnastics and Dance.
-All children throughout the academy have the opportunity to access swimming lessons during the academic year.
-We hold a variety of intra-academy competitions throughout the year with children competing for their allocated house team.
+Our aim is to offer a range of additional learning opportunities at lunchtime and after the academy day has finished for children to participate in competitive sporting events or developmental activities such as Gymnastics and Dance.
+Unfortunately, restrictions associated with Coronavirus has had to temporarily halt some of these All children, during their time at the academy, will have the opportunity to access swimming lessons.
+In order for the children to achieve the best possible results in swimming we have dedicated Year 3 to undertake the lessons meaning they get to go for a longer period of time.
+This will help ensure that all children reach the National Curriculum expectation that all pupils can swim a width by the end of their primary schooling.
+When not being held to coronavirus restrictions we hold a variety of intra-academy competitions throughout the year with children competing for their allocated house team.
 We have achieved the Silver National Schools Games Mark this academic year.

 We support our pupils to develop healthy eating lifestyles by being part of the Food for Life campaign.
-We offer fruit, milk and toast at break times as snacks.
+Fruit is available every break time for children in Early Years and Key Stage One.
+Children under five years old are also entitled to free milk on a daily basis.
+Milk can continued to be purchased for 20p a day for children over the age of five.
+Toast is also available to be purchased during morning break.
+Parents need to order toast for the week using our Parent Pay app, toast is priced at 20p per slice.
 The academy meals are provide by Walsall Council Catering Team who have been awarded the Bronze Food For Life award.
 We have our own allotment on site where children are taught how to grow fruit and vegetables.
 We are also part of the Royal Academy of Culinary Arts Adopt a School programme and have our own professional chef aligned to our academy Idris Caldore.